jiachengmin2025/climate_driven_mortality_risks/README.md

 Code/RCP_simulation_study/data_processing_rcp26_rcp85.R
 ```

-- Use the following code to simulate weekly mortality rates from 2031 to 2045 under RCP2.6 and RCP8.5 for DLNM--LC model.
+- Use the following code to simulate weekly mortality rates from 2031 to 2045 under RCP2.6 and RCP8.5 for DLNM--LC model, and visualize the results.

 ```shell
 Rscript Code/RCP_simulation_study/DLNM_LC_sim_rcp26.R